Misfits-Rebels-Outcasts/ShaderMuse/code/Readme.md

 Change shaderDownScale to a smaller value to create a higher resolution video.

-### Creating your own Metal Shader and integrating it with the Pipline.
+### Creating your own Metal Shader and integrating it with the Pipeline.

 For creating your own Metal Shader and integrating it with the Pipeline, search for FractalFlowNoiseFX.swift in the source code.
 This a wrapper of the Metal Shader that integrates it to the Digital Compositing Pipeline.